Congenital muscle fiber-type disproportion

 This patient had the unusual combination of both primary hyperparathyroidism and primary vitamin D deficiency.
 The patient underwent excision of the parathyroid gland and was started on vitamin D replacement.
 One year after treatment he had normal strength in his upper extremities but still had mild weakness in his lower extremities and hoarseness of his voice.

 Primary hyperparathyroidism is most often caused by a single overactive parathyroid gland, usually an adenoma or, rarely (1%), a carcinoma.
-In 15% of cases, diffuse hyperplasia of all the parathyroid glands is the culprit (Potts 1998).
-Rare genetic disorders such as multiple endocrine neoplasia type 1 can also cause primary hyperparathyroidism (36).
+In 15% of cases, diffuse hyperplasia of all the parathyroid glands is the culprit (78).
+Rare genetic disorders such as multiple endocrine neoplasia type 1 can also cause primary hyperparathyroidism (35).
 Effects of elevated parathyroid hormone commonly include hypercalcemia, osteopenia, and nephrolithiasis, although in modern times the most common presentation is of asymptomatic laboratory abnormalities.

 Calcium and phosphorus homeostasis require a complex interaction of intestinal, renal, hepatic, endocrine, skin, and skeletal functions (50).
 Parathyroid hormone regulates blood calcium concentration by promoting bone resorption, reducing renal clearance of calcium, and enhancing 1,25 dihydroxy vitamin D conversion.
 In addition, intestinal calcium absorption is increased under the influence of vitamin D. There are several forms of vitamin D: (1) vitamin D3 or cholecalciferol, which is derived from the skin; (2) vitamin D2 or ergocalciferol, which is dietary and absorbed through the intestines; and (3) 25-hydroxy vitamin D, which is made in the liver and converted to the more potent metabolite 1,25 dihydroxy vitamin D in the kidney.
 Increased parathyroid hormone leads to an increased synthesis of 1,25-dihydroxy vitamin D, hypercalcemia, and hypophosphatemia.
 Serum phosphorus levels are also determined by diet, intestinal absorption, and renal excretion.
 Persistently elevated parathyroid hormone results in resorption of minerals within bone and replacement by fibrous tissue, a condition termed "osteitis fibrosa" or "osteitis fibrosa cystica" in severe forms (50).

-The mechanism of weakness in hyperparathyroidism and osteomalacia is not known.
-Some authors have suggested a neurogenic basis (04; 72; 60), but others have suspected a myopathic process (56; 50).
-Muscle biopsies usually demonstrate nonspecific myopathic features such as type 2 fiber atrophy.
-Elevated levels of parathyroid hormone (possibly related to the accompanying hypophosphatemia) are associated with impaired energy production, transfer, utilization (05; 50), and enhanced muscle proteolysis (28).
-The latter may be the result of cyclic AMP (cAMP) activation of calcium channels, initiated by parathyroid hormone, raising the intracellular calcium to a level sufficient to increase activation of intracellular proteases, thus, tipping the molecular homeostatic balance in favor of muscle degradation (06).
+There are 2 mechanisms causing the weakness and fatigability seen in primary hyperparathyroidism and osteomalacia.
+Elevated levels of parathyroid hormone (possibly related to the accompanying hypophosphatemia) are associated with impaired energy production, transfer, utilization (04; 50), and enhanced muscle proteolysis (27).
+The first mechanism, energy metabolism disorder, is due to the fact that parathyroid hormone interferes with the oxidation of long-chain fatty acids.
+This is through blocking free carnitine from being transformed into acylcarnitine through the inhibition of carnitine palmitoyltransferase activity.
+Thus, the acylcarnitine supply into the mitochondria is decreased and energy production begins the fail (91).
+The second mechanism is through catabolism of skeletal muscle, which leads to atrophy.
+This may be the result of cyclic AMP (cAMP) activation of calcium channels, initiated by parathyroid hormone, raising the intracellular calcium to a level sufficient to increase activation of intracellular proteases, thus, tipping the molecular homeostatic balance in favor of muscle degradation (05).

-Vitamin D may also play a role in muscle weakness and has been shown to have a direct effect on muscle: it increases muscle adenosine triphosphatase concentration, accelerates amino acid incorporation into muscle proteins (12; 50), and increases the uptake of calcium by sarcoplasmic reticulum and mitochondria (18; 74).
-In experimental animals with vitamin D deficiency, excitation-contraction coupling is deranged, calcium uptake and storage capacity are impaired, myofibrillar ATPase activity is depressed, and protein synthesis is decreased (11).
-Vitamin D receptors have been demonstrated in adult mouse skeletal muscles with higher concentrations in precursor cells and younger animals (32).
-Other in vitro studies demonstrated 1,25(OH)2D3 increased myocyte precursor differentiation, and vitamin D deficiency accelerates muscle degradation through the ubiquitin pathway (29; 10).
+Vitamin D may also play a role in muscle weakness and has been shown to have a direct effect on muscle: it increases muscle adenosine triphosphatase (ATP) concentration, accelerates amino acid incorporation into muscle proteins (11; 50), and increases the uptake of calcium by sarcoplasmic reticulum and mitochondria (17; 77).
+In experimental animals with vitamin D deficiency, excitation-contraction coupling is deranged, calcium uptake and storage capacity are impaired, myofibrillar ATPase activity is depressed, and protein synthesis is decreased (10).
+Vitamin D receptors have been demonstrated in adult mouse skeletal muscles with higher concentrations in precursor cells and younger animals (31).
+Other in vitro studies demonstrated 1,25(OH)2D3 increased myocyte precursor differentiation, and vitamin D deficiency accelerates muscle degradation through the ubiquitin pathway (28; 09).